 - Broken bones

 - Traumatic brain injury

-If you believe your civil rights have been violated, contact a Des Moines, IA civil rights lawyer to find out what legal recourse you may have against those who caused you to suffer.
+Misconduct on behalf of a police officer can lead to a criminal prosecution.
+While rare, they do follow incidents of egregious abuse, such as sexual assault, severe brutality, planting evidence, and a shooting.
+Evidence related to the officer’s misconduct is often uncovered after the victim and/or family files a lawsuit and the event is investigated further.
+If you believe your civil rights have been violated, contact a Des Moines, Iowa civil rights lawyer to find out what legal recourse you may have against those who caused you to suffer.

 Advantages of Hiring a Civil Rights Lawyer